 At the end of 2018, I had surgery to remove my thyroid as a final resolution to Graves Disease.
 The symptoms from Graves Disease are all gone, but I will forever be on Synthroid thyroid medication.

 The Graves Eyes Disease (GED) has, however, worsened.
 I am seeing some of the best ocular specialists at Wills Eye Institute in Philadelphia.
 To reduce the swelling and pressure in my eyes, we have started a treatment of high dose steroids and twelve days of radiation treatment at the Bodine Center For Radiation Therapy.
 The doctors are concerned that pressure could crush the optic nerves and lead to blindness.
 We will re-evaluate once this course of treatments is complete.
 This disease has been a new challenge for me since last year when I was dealing with Graves Disease.
 I have limited my drive time, and I’m commuting to Iselin for work, using the New Jersey Transit North East Corridor line between Princeton Junction and Metro Park.
 Bhavna has been helping out by doing all the driving to Philadelphia for my appointments.

-Kiran has been accepted into the Classics program at Oberlin College, one of her first choice schools.
+Kiran has been accepted into the Classics program at Oberlin College, one of her first-choice schools.
 She has also been awarded a four-year academic scholarship.
-Oberlin College is in Oberlin, Ohio.
 Kiran is super excited, and we are very proud of her accomplishments.
 She started her freshman year at Oberlin in August.

 My father passed away around 5 AM EST on Sunday, 7th April 2019.
 Because I have started the course of treatment for swelling caused by Graves Eye Disease, I was not able to attend Dad’s funeral in St. Vincent.
 I choose to write a parting post to my Dad that I hope to honour his memory.